devleaks/followthegreens/docs/beta.md

 DEVELOPER_PREFERENCE_ONLY = true
 ```

-is set, only the developer preference file is read and NOT the user one.
+is set in the _developer preference file_, only the developer preference file is read and NOT the user one.
 It also sets a few development features, see below.